Circular Restricted Three-body Problem (CR3BP) Configuration

 Modifying your view

 View your new secondary body in the 3D Graphics window by pulling the view around to observe its circular orbit.
-Note the real Moon.
+Note the location of the real Moon.

 1. Close the 2D Graphics window.

-2. Right-click Noom and Zoom To in the 3D Graphics window.
-Move the window around until you see the real Moon.
+4. Move the window around until you see the real Moon.
 Note Noom’s proximal, but not coincident, position with respect to the Moon.
-If you used the "instantaneous" Noom, then both the Noom and Moon would overlap.
+If you used the "instantaneous" Noom, then both Noom and the Moon would overlap.

 1. Click the Globe Manager () icon in the 3D Graphics window toolbar.